petchthwr/ATSCC/README.md

 ## Requirements

-The recommended requirements for TS2Vec are specified as follows:
+The recommended requirements for ATSCC are listed as follows:
 * libopenvino-pytorch-frontend=2024.0.0
 * matplotlib=3.8.2
 * matplotlib-base=3.8.3